Arman458/hamster-pos-challenge/README.md

 -   **Transactional Order Management:** Users can place orders, which atomically decrements stock on the backend.
 -   **Order History:** Users can view their past orders.
 -   **Complete Admin Panel:** A dedicated, role-protected interface with tabs for adding products, viewing all system orders, and viewing low-stock items.
--   **Robust API:** A well-structured REST API with professional, graceful JSON error handling for all scenarios (e.g., 401, 403, 404, 409).
+-   **Robust API:** A well-structured REST API with professional, structured error messages for all scenarios (e.g., 401, 403, 404, 409).

 ---